GIC for Canada Student Visa: What It Is, What It Costs, and Whether Your Education Loan Covers It

 There are limited exemptions, including students enrolled in programs of six months or less, and certain exchange students.
 For the vast majority of Indian students pursuing a one or two year postgraduate program or a four year undergraduate degree, the GIC is mandatory.

-Check the IRCC website directly for the current list, because the policy was updated in late 2023 and the requirement was extended to additional applicant categories.
+Check the IRCC website directly for the current list, because the IRCC study permit document checklist was updated in late 2023 and the requirement was extended to additional applicant categories.

 Does an education loan cover the GIC